spark-admissions-logo Free Consultation

 Cost

-Decisions about money are unique to every family; we all value different things, or at least weight them differently.
+Decisions about money are unique to every family; we all value different things, or at least weigh them differently.
 Answering the question of whether private school is worth the money is something all parents must decide for themselves, based on all available information about their child, their goals, their values, and their financial circumstances.

 If you decide to apply to private school, check out our resources on the application process, or give us a call.
 Our team of expert college admissions consultants would be happy to help you think through this decision!